 The difference between Drain Cleaning and Drain Clearing:

-Drain clearing is done using a snaking tool which targets the particular part of the pipe with blockage.
-Plumbers uses the tool to penetrate the buildup and enables water to pass easily through your pipes.
+Drain clearing is done using a snaking tool that targets the particular part of the pipe with the blockage.
+Plumbers use the tool to penetrate the buildup and enabling water to pass easily through your pipes.

 On the other hand, drain cleaning services utilize a process called jetting.
-It involves blasting pressurized water to the drain system, like a hydrojet to clean the pipes thoroughly.
+Jetting involves blasting pressurized water to the drain system, like a hydro jet to clean the pipes thoroughly.
 In most cases, National Economy Plumbers will videotape the drain as the water rushes through, the camera will capture what the problem may be.
 This enables our plumbers to see and figure out a way to resolve your plumbing issue.

-While drain cleaning penetrates the blockage with the use of the snaking tool, the entire drain gets swept in drain cleaning, removing whatever leftover debris remaining after drain clearing.
-If the situation calls for it, the both procedures are more effective when applied sequentially.
+While drain cleaning penetrates the blockage with the use of the snaking tool, the entire drain gets swept in drain cleaning, removing whatever leftover debris remains after drain clearing.
+If the situation calls for it, then both procedures are more effective when applied sequentially.

-Consider Regular Maintenance or Get Drain Cleaning Services
+Consider Regular Maintenance or Get Drain Cleaning in Memphis

-A regular maintenance prevents getting a clogged drain in your plumbing system.
+Regular maintenance prevents clogged drains in your plumbing system.
 In case of severe drain blockages – tree roots rupturing the pipes, for instance – National Economy Plumbers will most likely use a plumbing camera and send it down the drain to be able to see the blocked area and observe the situation before we can determine a fitting solution.
 The pipe or a section of it may need to be replaced in a situation like this.

 Frequently Asked Questions